tango-adb/docs/docs/tango/daemon/credential-store.md

 In Tango, each private key is a plain object with the following fields:

 - `buffer`: A [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) (or Node.js [`Buffer`](https://nodejs.org/api/buffer.html)) containing the private key in [PKCS#8](https://en.wikipedia.org/wiki/PKCS_8) format.
 - `name`: A `string`, the name of the key.
-On devices with Android 11 or newer, it will appear in "Settings -> Developer options -> Wireless debugging -> Paired devices".
+On Android 11 and above, it will appear in "Settings -> Developer options -> Wireless debugging -> Paired devices".
 The default value is `nouser@nohostname`.

 To create a custom credential store implementation, you need to provide two methods: